ABH charge: What's the likely outcome?

 Actual bodily harm is a triable either-way offence, meaning it could be heard in either Magistrates’ Court or Crown Court.

-A Magistrates’ Court can only hand down a maximum sentence of 6 months’ imprisonment for a single offence.
-This means that if it is likely that an ABH conviction would result in a sentence of less than 6 months in prison, then a Magistrates’ Court might hear the case, otherwise, it will go to the Crown Court.
+A Magistrates’ Court can only hand down a maximum sentence of 12 months’ imprisonment for a single either-way offence such as ABH.
+This means that if it is likely that an ABH conviction would result in a sentence of less than 12 months in prison, then a Magistrates’ Court might hear the case; otherwise, it will go to the Crown Court.

 What is the sentence for an ABH charge?